An authoritative, 3,000-word blog is more effective than a 2,000-word blog.

 Managing Your Experts

-Have a dialog with your writer before making a hire.
+Always have a dialog with your writer before making a hire.
 Make sure what they write about fits your needs or that they can figure out what is required to generate a compelling post.
 Hiring is always the tricky part of figuring out this piece of the puzzle.

 We can match your branded content interests with exceptional freelance writers and journalists.
 Outsourcing your brand publishing allows you to eliminate the need to search for the experts that fit your content and instead find the content that delivers results and drives revenue.